What You'll Find On This Page

-Another delightful stop to make in Lopatinec is at this quaint restaurant.
+Another delightful stop to make in Lopatinec is this quaint restaurant.
 As is typical of most restaurants in the area, dishes are traditional regional fare and are made using local ingredients.
 The prices here are excellent for the quantity of food served.
 So relax, grab a spot by the wood-burning fireplace, and enjoy some truly excellent Croatian cuisine.
-Don’t forget to enjoy pear schnapps at the end of your meal – it’s a guest favorite!
+Don’t forget to enjoy pear schnapps at the end of your meal.
+It’s a guest favorite!

 - Caffe Bar Cvek.
 Simple, unpretentious, and delicious are the best words to describe this little cafe in Čakovec.
-Pastries, cakes, coffees and reasonable prices will have you happy you stopped.
-The local specialty is gibanica – a traditional cake filled with sweet or savory ingredients.
+Pastries, cakes, coffees and reasonable prices will make you happy that you stopped.
+The local specialty is gibanica, a traditional cake filled with sweet or savory ingredients.
 We suggest you give it a try!

 - Caffe Bar Arcus.
 Allow the cocktail masters of this Čakovec bar to set the tone for your evening with one of the many amazing cocktails served here.
 Sip your drink on the summer terrace, enjoy the live DJ (weekends only) and relax!